twilightscapes/myresume-todd/README.md

-> **Update** VidSocks are now built with Gatsby V3
+> **Update** My Resume is now built with the latest version of Gatsby

 ---

-# VidSocks
+# MyResume

-A complete website/app platform with multimedia blog and customizable home page, about and contact pages with integrated contact forms.
+A complete website/app platform with multimedia blog and customizable resume, cover letter and skills and notes pages with integrated contact forms.

-Built for artists, photographers, musicians, clubs & restaurants and other small businesses.

-VIDSOCKS OPERATE FOR FREE
-using FREE Cloud Based Services
+MyResume is built to OPERATE FOR FREE using FREE Cloud Based Services

 ## 👌 Features